 We are a clinical-stage biopharmaceutical company with a limited operating history.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We have not generated any product revenues and we do not expect to generate any product revenues for the foreseeable future.
 We have incurred losses in each year since our founding in 2007 and we expect to continue to incur significant operating losses for the foreseeable future.
 The amount of future losses is uncertain.
 All of our product candidates are in development, and none has been approved for sale.
 We have devoted substantially all of our efforts to research and development, including our preclinical and nonclinical development activities, and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
 To date, we have derived all of our funding from our collaboration with our former parent company, Asuragen, Inc., or Asuragen, private placements of preferred stock and government grants for research and development.
-Our net loss for the three months ended March 31, 2016 was \$6.6 million.
-Since inception, we have incurred net losses leading to an accumulated deficit of approximately \$83.1 million as of March 31, 2016.
+Our net losses for the years ended December 31, 2014 was \$15.8 million, and \$16.2 million for the nine months ended September 30, 2015.
+Since inception, we have incurred net losses leading to an accumulated deficit of approximately \$67.7 million as of September 30, 2015.

-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we expand our clinical development plan for MRX34 as a monotherapy, pursue development of MRX34 as a combination therapy, conduct research and development of other product candidates and pursue marketing approval for MRX34 in the future.
+We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we continue our Phase 1 clinical trial of our lead product candidate, MRX34, pursue development of MRX34 for additional indications, conduct research and development of other product candidates and pursue marketing approval for MRX34 in the future.
 If we obtain marketing approval of MRX34, we also expect to incur significant sales, marketing, distribution and manufacturing expenses.
 Even after obtaining such marketing approval, our products may never gain sufficient market acceptance and adequate market share.
 If we fail to succeed in any of these activities or our product candidates fail to demonstrate safety and efficacy in clinical trials, do not gain regulatory approval or do not achieve significant market acceptance following regulatory approval and commercialization, we may never become profitable.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 If we are unable to achieve and sustain profitability, the market value of our common stock will likely decline.
 Because of the numerous risks and uncertainties associated with developing biopharmaceutical products, we are unable to predict the extent of any future losses or whether we will become profitable.